Surgery for secondary cancer in the liver

 About surgery for secondary liver cancer

-It may be possible to remove the affected part or parts of the liver with surgery.
+It may be possible to remove the affected part, or parts, of the liver with surgery.
 This operation is called a liver resection.
 There are not usually any long-term side effects after a liver resection.
 This is because the remaining liver can grow bigger and work as it did before.
-This takes about 4 to 6 weeks.
-But you do not need to be in hospital while this happens.
+This usually takes about 4 to 6 weeks.
+You do not need to be in hospital while this happens.

-Liver resection is most commonly used to remove secondary liver tumours that have come from a primary cancer in the bowel.
-Sometimes it is used for other primary cancers.
-You can talk to your doctor about whether surgery may be helpful for you.
+Liver resection is most commonly used to remove liver tumours that have spread from a primary cancer in the bowel.
+Sometimes liver resection is used for tumours that have spread from other primary cancers.

 Liver resection is a major operation that takes 3 to 4 hours.
-It is done in specialist units by doctors experienced in liver surgery (hepatobiliary surgeons).
+It is done by a specialist liver surgeon (hepatobiliary surgeon).

 - the cancer has also spread to other parts of your body